yegor256/blog/_drafts/_sibit.md

 {% badge https://github.com/yegor256/sibit/raw/master/logo.png 64 https://github.com/yegor256/sibit %}

 [Bitcoin](https://www.bitcoin.org) was a big technical mystery for me.
-All the articles I'd read about it sounded extremely complex and absolutely indigestable.
+All the articles I'd read about it sounded extremely complex and absolutely indigestible.
 Until I got stuck with a task: I had to integrate [Zold](https://www.zold.io), our experimental non-Blockchain cryptocurrency, with Bitcoin.
 I had to study the architecture of Bitcoin and I found this short and simple